| The

 * Three Brothers, created as a new pop division of CTI,

-released a grand total of two recordings (The Clams' single being one) and went out of business.
+released a total of 9 recordings, The Clams' single being one, and went out of business.

 * The much larger parent label, CTI, overextended and having major financial problems,